lieb/postdove/doc/system_configuration.md

 that will not accept a CNAME so it is managed as an ordinary A record.
 Its full name is `pobox.home.example.com`.
 We shorten the name(s) for simplicity.
 * `suntan` is my home file/service server.
 It is the host for `pobox`.
-* `nighthawk` is a client workstation which I will use as a standin for everything else from our smartphones to my desktop workstation.
+* `starlight` is a client workstation that I use for development and testing.
+I will use it as a standin for everything else from our smartphones to my desktop workstation.
 * `/nfs4exports` is the directory on `suntan` that the NFSv4 server is restricted to for exports.
 Each entry here is a *bind* mount of portions of the server's filesystem elsewhere.
 * `/srv/dovecot` This is the mount point on both `suntan` and `pobox` for the mail store.
-On `suntan` it is mounted as a sub-volume of one of the RAID1 disk sets.
+On `suntan` it is mounted as a sub-volume of one of the RAID1 filesystems.
 On `pobox` it is either the *autofs* managed mountpoint or the *virtiofs* mount of that sub-volume.
-* `/srv/dovecot/example.com` is the base directory for the IMAP accounts for the domain on both `suntan` and `pobox`.
+* `/srv/dovecot/example.com` is the base directory for the IMAP accounts for the `example.com` virtual mailbox domain on both `suntan` and `pobox`.
-Individual home directories for users are only located on `suntan` and are not associated with the email configuration.
-Users only use `suntan` itself for home directories.
+There are individual home directories for users located on `suntan` but they are not associated with the email configuration.
+Ordinary login users only use `suntan` itself for home directories.

 ## Network Configuration
 Network configuration is outside the scope of this discussion.
 It has simply set up so all systems have DNS names, assigned IP addresses, and appropriate routing.
 For this service, there are no changes required for either `suntan` or any of the clients.

->**NOTE: The tools for this section are *NetworkManager* and *firewall-cmd*.
+>**NOTE**: The tools for this section are *NetworkManager* and *firewall-cmd*.
 See your distribution's documentation for the details.

 **Fedora**'s default network setup for VM instances is to configure their network to a private bridge that is NAT routed through the hypervisor.